Merry Xmas! Where X stands for star crossing...

 Many of you had some trouble with the worksheet problem about the transit probability of a planet.
 Consider the sketch below:

 The star is the big orange circle in the middle, and the filled blue circles show two extreme planet-orbit inclinations, above and below which the planet does not transit.
 Note that the orbit planes for the two configurations are parallel to the blue solid lines, not the black lines.
-The two orbit configurations are separated by and angle of approximately 2 Rstar/(purple trace), obtained using the "skinny angle" property that the sine of a small angle is the small side over the long side.
+The two orbit configurations are separated by and angle of approximately 2 Rstar/a (purple trace), obtained using the "skinny angle" property that the sine of a small angle is the small side over the long side.

 With those definitions in mind, the transit probability is related to the solid angle traced out by the two extreme transit configurations, which is